 8 December 2022

-AVBC hosted the Sustainable Practice Forum in Melbourne on 1 & 2 December 2022.
-Over 60 delegates attended.
-They came from across the profession representing veterinary associations, boards, schools, veterinary students, private and public veterinary practitioners, veterinary nurses and others.
-All attendees were focused on generating solutions that helped the profession, knowing that Forum outcomes would feed into AVBC Council’s strategic plan for the next five years.
+AVBC hosted the Sustainable Practice Forum in Melbourne on 1 & 2 December 2022, with delegates from diverse sectors of the veterinary profession attending.
+Representatives from veterinary associations, boards, schools, veterinary students, private and public veterinary practitioners, veterinary nurses and other stakeholders devised solutions critical for advancing the sustainability of the veterinary profession.
+The outcomes from the Forum informed AVBC Council’s strategic plan for the next five years.

-The program addressed attrition in the profession, including new graduate transition to practice, Continuing Professional Development (CPD) and intra-professional career change, and the role of veterinary specialists.
-Indigenous veterinarian, Dr Cam Raw, set the tone with a moving Acknowledgement of Country.
-AVBC’s Prof Rosanne Taylor and Prof Jennie Hodgson delivered updates on the new Day One Competencies and Accreditation Standards.
+Addressing pressing concerns within the profession, the program covered themes such as attrition from the profession, new graduate transition to practice, Continuing Professional Development (CPD) and intra-professional career change, and the evolving role of veterinary specialists.
+Setting an inclusive and respectful tone, Indigenous veterinarian, Dr Cam Raw, delivered a moving Acknowledgement of Country to start the day.
+AVBC Standing Committee Chairs Prof Rosanne Taylor and Prof Jennie Hodgson delivered updates on the new Day One Competencies and Accreditation Standards.
 Prof Jon Hill spoke about the demand for specialists & Dr Zoe Lenard reported on the impactful work already undertaken by the Sustainable Practice Committee.

-Bringing their fresh ideas and big-picture thinking from outside of the profession and outside of the region, invited speakers included Clinical Chaplain and Specialist Veterinary Surgeon, Prof Richard Read (Perth, WA), Dr Valerie Ragan (Mid-career transitions, Virginia Tech, USA) and Dr Andy Maccabe (CEO American Association of Veterinary Medical Colleges).
-Mr Iain McLachlan (VCNZ, CEO & Registrar) gave a session on how New Zealand approaches CPD, created a fit-for-purpose system, and provided a different method of new graduate support.
+Bringing fresh perspectives from outside the profession and the region, invited speakers included Clinical Chaplain and Specialist Veterinary Surgeon, Prof Richard Read (Perth, WA), Dr Valerie Ragan (Mid-career transitions, Virginia Tech, USA) and Dr Andy Maccabe (CEO American Association of Veterinary Medical Colleges).
+Mr Iain McLachlan (VCNZ, CEO & Registrar) shared insights from New Zealand’s innovating approaches to CPD and support for new graduate veterinarians.

-The quick wit of Forum Moderator Dr Anne Quain (University of Sydney, Veterinary Ethicist) kept everyone on the alert and focussed on solutions.
-Dr Quain helped attendees identify critical issues and design human-centred pathways to resolution.
-There was significant support for improving the relevance of CPD to individual needs through integrating Day One Competencies – especially non-technical skills (NTS) – into veterinary life.
+Forum Moderator, Dr Anne Quain (University of Sydney, Veterinary Ethicist), ensured lively discussions and a focus on actionable solutions.
+Attendees participated in identifying critical issues and designing human-centred pathways to resolution.
+There was significant support for improving the relevance of CPD to individual needs by integrating Day One Competencies and non-technical skills (NTS) into veterinary education and practice.

-Forum pitches by attendees provided a quick vignette about challenging and topical issues, including environmental sustainability, social responsibility, one-welfare, nationalised (ANZ) collection of data about the profession, improving transition to practice, supporting problems of aging and disability in the profession, and supporting NTS training.
+Forum pitches highlighted the diverse challenges facing the profession, including environmental sustainability, social responsibility, One-Welfare, nationalised (ANZ) collection of data about the profession, improving transition to practice, supporting aging and disability in the profession, and NTS training.

 The contributions from delegates were insightful, intelligent, and forward-thinking.
 Dr Louisa Johnson (SAFERVETS) said, “It really felt like so many perspectives were heard.
 Very powerful.”
 Dr Catherine Chicken commented, “It was wonderful to see so many people providing diverse perspectives on the big issues facing us all, with goodwill and a real purpose to improve the position of our much-loved profession.”

-A memorable image from the Forum was Prof Read’s “Daisy in the Desert”, which spoke to the need to acknowledge the impact of the veterinary ecosystem on the individual.
-The outcomes from the Forum have the potential to bring meaningful change to the future landscape of the Australasian Veterinary profession, as they were considered in AVBC’s Strategic Planning Session.
-AVBC will release the 2023-2027 Strategic Plan in the first half of next year.
+A memorable moment of the event came from Prof Read’s “Daisy in the Desert” analogy, illustrating the need to acknowledge the impact of the veterinary ecosystem on the individual.
+The outcomes from the Forum promise to bring meaningful change to the future landscape of the Australasian Veterinary landscape, as they inform AVBC’s forthcoming Strategic Plan.

 Notes & Abbreviations: